-While traveling the highways and byways of the country I have a great time watching for unusual trucks of all kinds.
+While traveling the highways and byways of the country aboard our motor home, I have a great time watching for unusual trucks of all kinds.
 The bigger the better, as long as I’m not being held up!
-There are some real monsters to be seen on the interstates.
-Case in point:
+There are some real monsters to be seen on the interstates, and here are a few examples:

 Large mining dump trucks are so big that they must be shipped in pieces to the site they’ll work, and are assembled there.
 Here, its weight and length spread over 13 axles(!), the front of one (note grill and headlights) heads east on I-80 in Wyoming.
 (June 2017)